 So here it is!

-And added cacao of course, that all marvelous, nutrition rich raw chocolate powder.
-And I chose butter over coconut oil, because I knew butter would help them spread, especially cold butter.
+And added cacao powder of course, that all marvelous, nutrition-rich raw chocolate powder.

-And I was going to sweeten with dates or maple syrup to avoid sugar.
+I was going to sweeten with dates or maple syrup to avoid sugar.
 But, hey, it’s a cookie and I knew sugar would help me reach a crispy texture.

 Thin was my mantra.
 I chanted it all morning as I googled how to make a cookie spread.

-And my cookies spread and all was right with the world.
+And guess what happened?
+My.
+Cookies.
+Spread.
+And all was right with the world.

-Would you like to try my crispy chocolate cookie recipe?
+Would you like to try my crispy chocolate chip cookies?
 Say that three times fast.

 Well here we go…